How to Count Empty Cells in Excel (4 Suitable Ways)

 Selecting blank from Go To Special

-You will notice the blank cells are selected automatically.
+The blank cells are selected automatically.

 Selected blanks in the dataset

-• To highlight the blank cells from the Home tab select Fill Color and choose the color you like from the drop-down menu.
+• To highlight the blank cells from the Home tab, select Fill Color and choose the color you like from the drop-down menu.

 Choosing color to highlight the selected cells